National Environmental Policy Act

 Approved 1969, enacted January 1, 1970

 The National Environmental Policy Act (NEPA) is the culmination of over 100 years of science, research and advocacy.
-Passed by the U.S. Congress in 1969 and signed into law in January 1970 by President Nixon, it established a national environmental policy and a requirement to “include in every recommendation or report on proposals for legislation and other major Federal actions significantly affecting the quality of the human environment, a detailed statement.”
+It was passed by the U.S. Congress in 1969 and signed into law in January 1970 by President Nixon.
+It established a national environmental policy, adhered to through a process of NEPA Compliance.
+Significantly, it set a requirement to “include in every recommendation or report on proposals for legislation and other major Federal actions significantly affecting the quality of the human environment, a detailed statement.”
 Further, it created the Council on Environmental Quality (CEQ) in the Executive Office of the President.

 - Categorical Exclusion (CatEx);